bollu/bollu.github.io/README.txt

 - Play the corresponding shell voicing or melody with the right hand.
 - If we have two chords per bar, then all we get to play are `root ii`-`leading v`-`root v`-`leading i` etc.
 - To add an arpeggio, add a `853` if you want some flourish.

+#### Pedal Usage

+- pedal moves *opposite* to hands.
+- Foot should be down whilst hand goes up to play the next chord.
+- Hand comes down once again, plays the next chord, and then the foot goes up.
+- Pivot the pedal from the heel.
+For this, we need to sit far enough back away from the piano.
+- To practice, go back and forth between two chord positions --- I and V.

 #### Best References for theory